 - 5.20 The Authority has a preferred supplier solution which is operated and managed by the Authority's service provider.
-The preferred supplier solution is a directory of businesses and shall be used in accordance with these Standing Orders. - 5.21 Where an Officer is seeking quotations for Band A and Band B contracts from the preferred supplier solution, they shall in the first instance restrict the selection of businesses to those based locally. - 5.22 Details of the Preferred Supplier Solution are available from the Procurement Toolkit.

-6. CONTRACTS TO WHICH THE PUBLIC PROCUREMENT REGULATIONS APPLY (BAND E - EU)

-- 6.1 For any contract whose value is more than the amounts set out in the thresholds in the Public Contracts Regulations 2006 (as amended from time to time), tenders shall be sought in accordance with those regulations. - 6.2 Under the Public Contracts Regulations 2006 a contract may be tendered under the open, restricted or negotiated procedure or, in the case of complex procurements, under the competitive dialogue procedure. - 6.3 The procuring officer must note that the Public Contract Regulations 2006 contain minimum timescales for a procurement exercise and therefore it is imperative that advice is sought from both Legal Services and the Procurement Team well in advance of the commencement of the procurement exercise. - 6.4 The provisions of these Standing Orders shall continue to apply to such a contract only to the extent that they do not conflict with the provisions of the Public Procurement Regulations 2006.
+The preferred supplier solution is a directory of businesses and shall be used in accordance with these Standing Orders. - 5.21 Where an Officer is seeking quotations for Band A and Band B contracts from the preferred supplier solution, they shall in the first instance restrict the selection of businesses to those based locally. - 5.22 Details of the Preferred Supplier Solution are available from the Procurement Toolkit. - 6.
+CONTRACTS TO WHICH THE PUBLIC PROCUREMENT REGULATIONS APPLY (BAND E EU) - 6.1 For any contract whose value is more than the amounts set out in the thresholds in the Public Contracts Regulations 2015 (as amended from time to time), tenders shall be sought in accordance with those regulations. - 6.2 Under the Public Contracts Regulations 2015 a contract may be tendered under the open or restricted procedure or, in the case of complex procurements, under the competitive dialogue procedure, competitive procedure with negotiation, the innovation partnership and in limited circumstances the negotiated procedure without prior publication. - 6.3 The procuring officer must note that the Public Contracts Regulations 2015 contain minimum timescales for a procurement exercise and therefore it is imperative that advice is sought from both Legal Services and the Procurement Team well in advance of the commencement of the procurement exercise. - 6.4 The provisions of these Standing Orders shall continue to apply to such a contract only to the extent that they do not conflict with the provisions of the Public Contracts Regulations 2015.